preethikankeyan/flight_bookings_project/README.md

 ## Tech Stack
 This app is built using Django.
 It uses a SQL Lite DB for backend and HTML templates for front end.
 Page routings are done by creating views using the Django framework

+## Future Development
+Dockerizing the app will let anymore use this environment without any set up as everything comes in a Docker container.
+The local deployment of Docker by installing Docker and using a docker build command worked for the current Dockerfile and hence included in the repository.

 ### Usage

 1. Clone this repository by executing the following command in a CLI